Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

   This should also occur when presses the <kbd>Enter</kbd> key on the keyboard while in focused the input field.

 [provide architectural input example here]

+#### Phone Number Inputs

+When dealing with phone numbers in nVision we will utilize progressive enhancement to allow users to easily enter numbers and let the system parse the values as needed.
+We provide this enhancement by allowing the user to enter their 10 digit phone number with no hyphens.

+If a user enters a value `555 555 5555` or `5555555555` the system should  parse this string of numbers into its standardized format of `555-555-5555`.

+__Handling Localization codes__

+When dealing with international numbers the system should perform a lookup of the entered number to see which Country code matches the number entered.
+When the code is determined it should be pre-pend the country code to the number

+If the user decides to add the country code themselves then the system will perform a check to see if that country code matches a known record.

+[Provide example of phone number here]

 ## Data Presentation